fja05680/pinkfish/README.md

 pinkfish
 ======

+**08-22-2020: Demonstrate how to use volatility to scale position sizes (see double-7s-portfolio example)**
 **08-21-2020: Add double-7s-portfolio example**
 **08-21-2020: Add volatility indicator and volatility_graph() - see double-7s example**
 **08-21-2020: Add kelly criterian (used to size leverage)- see double-7s-portfolio example**